SSSHS-2-0/script/README.md

-# Mail Server Set-Up & Security-Hardening Script
+# Mail Server Set-Up & Security-Hardening Script 2.0

-This script allows you to set up a secure environment which inludes a mail- and webserver.
-In addition it also configures a secure DNS resolver and an authoritative nameserver for your domain.
-It sets up a firewall and hardens your SSH daemon.
+This script will let you set up and security-harden an Ubuntu 20.04 Server.
+You can choose different modules to install, such as a webserver, a MySQL database, a mailserver, a standalone Jitsi server or a Tor relay.
+You will be guided trough the installation by a User interface.
+For more infromation, please refer to the documentation.

-The whole process is guided so it needs minimal information to set up your environment.
+This is a follow-up project to the SSSHS 1.0 found here: https://github.com/SSSHS

 ## Requirements
 You need:
-* A linux server (Ubuntu 18.04x64 is currently supported)
+* A linux server with Ubuntu 20.04x64 running
-* Your own domain
+* Your own domain(s)
 * Minimal linux knowledge

 ## Instructions
 This shows you how to run this script on your server:
 ```
 # Download and run the project
-curl -Ls https://github.com/SSSHS/script/archive/1.0.tar.gz | tar xz && cd script-1.0 && ./setup.sh
+curl -Ls https://github.com/SSSHS-2-0/script.git | tar xz && cd script && ./setup.sh
 ```
 If you want to download the project and run it later on:
 ```
 # Download the project
-curl -Ls https://github.com/SSSHS/script/archive/1.0.tar.gz | tar xz
+curl -Ls https://github.com/SSSHS-2-0/script.git | tar xz
 ```
 If you downloaded the project and want to run it:
 ```
-# Run the project
+# Run the project as root user in the main direcoty of this repository
-cd script-1.0 && ./setup.sh
+./setup.sh
 ```